 Included in welove2ski’s list of Best Luxury Ski Chalets in the World, La Couchire is a stunning five-bedroom chalet, built for us a few years ago by Ingrid, Magali and Cédric Bonnevie.
 Bedroom 1 is YSE’s biggest bedroom.
-Bedroom 5 is quite a lot smaller and earns a £50pppw discount.
+Bedroom 5 is quite a lot smaller and has a £50pppw discount.
 But all the rooms are warm, wooden and welcoming, with very smart en-suite bathrooms.
 Four rooms have the choice of large twin or vast double beds (please specify which you prefer when you book).

 The dining room is lovely, with spectacular views from the table (see photo) and a log fire.
 The downstairs sitting room is enormous, with a big fireplace and even better views of the pretty hamlet of Le Fornet and the mountainsides leading up to Val d’Isère’s glacier.

 This location is La Couchire’s real USP.
 Much of the best skiing in Val d’Isère starts 75 seconds from its door.
 The Fornet cable car might not win any awards for architecture (though the Pompidou Centre did), but it serves the best snow and emptiest slopes in the area.
 There are pistes for everybody, from long, easy blues to the wicked black Forêt mogulfield, and an infinite off-piste area.
 Now that even the highest runs have snow cannons, this is some of the most snow-sure skiing in Europe.
-Guests from La Couchire are already in the powder while everyone else is on the bus, and they can even be on the slopes of Solaise in no time, via the up-and-over or the never-busy Laisinant Express.
+Guests from La Couchire are already in the powder while everyone else is on the bus, and they can be on the slopes of Solaise in no time, via the up-and-over or the never-busy Laisinant Express.